Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 98:
 - By DibbJ.
+- Reshaped with a sharper and more menacing look.

 ufo 99:
 - By J3anC4rlo.

 ufo 100:
 - By Hydr4ze.

+ufo 102:
+- By Drian114.
+- Resembles the look of the average persian cat; a bit squeezed, though.

 ufo 104:
 - By NHJ.